What does Petula mean?

 Petula has 21 more different forms via Ursula: Orsa, Orsala, Orsola, Orsolla, Seula, Sula▼, Ulla, Ursa, Ursala, Urselina, Ursella, Ursie, Ursley, Ursola, Ursule, Ursulette, Ursulina, Ursuline, Ursy, Urszula and Urszuli.

-Shown below is an analysis of the popularity of the girl name Petula and affiliated names.
-Prominent variation forms of Petula (#unlisted) appearing in the Top 1000 are Sula and Ursula.
-Adoption of these girl names was at its most widespread during the years 1880-1889 and is now much less, with the versions Sula and Ursula becoming less in vogue.
+Shown below is an analysis of the usage of the girl name Petula and affiliated names.
+Sula and Ursula are the prominent variation forms of Petula (#unlisted) appearing in the Top 1000.
+Adoption of these girl names was at its most widespread during 1880-1889 (usage of 0.369%) and is now much less, with the versions Sula and Ursula becoming less in vogue.
 (2014 Birth Statistics)